canada-ca/Open_First_Whitepaper/en/3_Open_Source_Software_Use.md

 The first two types of clauses - disclaimers and notice obligations – are present in nearly every OSS licence.
 In fact, the short and popular [2-Clause BSD License](https://opensource.org/licenses/BSD-2-Clause) contains little more than these two bare obligations.
 Other more expansive licences, such as the GPL, contain clauses setting out all four of these obligations.

-For more details on licence clauses and other legal issues, see: [Legal Annex](Annex_Legal.md)
+For more details on licence clauses and other legal issues, see: [Annex A - Legal Issues](Annex_Legal.md)

 ### Using Open Source Software